1ssb/torchkan/README.md

 ## Contributions

 Contributions are welcome.
 Please raise issues as needed.
-All issues will be resolved to the best of my abilities after the commit "Fin.", scheduled for end-June 2024.
-If you submit a merge request, describe the problem, the solution, and its effectiveness.
+Maintained solely by @1ssb.

 ## References